LivePersonInc/developer-center/pages/documents/WebsiteMonitoring/EngagementAttributes/settingup.md

 To track Engagement Attributes, follow the steps described below.

 1. Log into LiveEngage.
-At the top of the page, click **Campaigns**, and then, in the footnote, click **Data Sources**.
+At the top of the page, click Campaign Builder, and then, in the footnote, click **Data Sources**.
 The Data Sources page is displayed.

 ![Scraping Tool](img/scrapingtool.png)